 You can redeem points from both the website and the app.
 The process is similar on both platforms, but I will walk you through both.
 I have found the app to be easier to use than the website, but wi-fi issues could make teachers feel the opposite.
 You can choose which platform works for you.

 Redeeming Point from Class Dojo Website

-To redeem points from the website, start by select the student who is redeeming points.
+To redeem points from the website, start by selecting the student who is redeeming points.
 Then, click on the redeeming points in the far right corner.
 I have an image to show this above.

 Next, you will see this screen.
-Student can only redeem the number of points that they have.
+Students can only redeem the number of points that they have.
 You can also write down the reason.
 I always write down their reward in the note section.

 Finally, you click the bottom redeem points blue button.
 And that is all.